Compute

 2. Choose CICD > Deploy.

 3. Click Create Application.
-On the Set Basic Information page that is displayed, modify the basic information such as App Name, Description, and Execution Resource Pool as required.
+On the Set Basic Information page, modify the basic information such as Name, Description, and Execution Host as required.

 4. After editing the basic application information, click Next.
-On the deployment template selection page that is displayed, select Blank Template and click OK.
+On the deployment template selection page, select Blank Template and click OK.

-5. On the Deployment Actions tab page, find the right list, click Add to add a target action to the orchestration area.
+5. On the Deployment Actions tab page, find the action list on the right, click Add to add an action to the orchestration area on the left.

-6. On the Environment Mgmt page, click Create Environment, enter basic environment information, and click Save.
+6. On the Environment Management page, click Create Environment, enter the basic information, and click Save.

 7. Click Import Host.
 The system automatically filters all clusters that meet the requirements of the current environment.
 In the dialog box that is displayed, select the target host cluster and import Proxy-B and Host-A to the environment.

 9. Deploy the application.
-For details, see Managing applications.
+For details, see Deploying an Application and Viewing the Result.